hyperdefined/hyperMOTD/README.md

 fixed-motd: "fixed test"

 # Set a custom favicon here.
 This allows you to reload the icon without having to reload the proxy/server.
-# Place the icon in the DMC-MOTD folder with the config.yml
+# Place the icon in the hyperMOTD folder with the config.yml
 use-custom-icon: false
 custom-icon-filename: "icon.png"
 ```